michaelm7887/sep10-freedom-project/tool/learning-log.md

 3/4/24:
 * Now after seeing examples of afame and codes.
 I will try and make somthing on my own when using aframe, so i will make a sphere when using a-sphere position="-1 0.5 -3" rotation="0 45 0" color="red" /a-sphere it creates a red sphere at a position of "-1, 0.5, -3", and also the sphere is rotated at an angle of "0, 45, 0".I used a-sky color="lightblue" /a-sky to make the sky around the sphere light-blue.

+3/11/24:
+* I try to see different avaiable shapes which are "box, circle, cone, cylinder, plane, triangle, ring".to see if  could make a object that i would want to make.I watched this video to see a tutorial of Afame (https://www.youtube.com/watch?v=5KjyTU07EHo)

 <!--
 * Links you used today (websites, videos, etc)